ringo-hoshii/nvimfiles/README.md

 # Location
 - Windows: %LocalAppData%\nvim\init.vim
-- Linux: idfk man if i were using it id tell ya
+- Linux: idfk man if i were using it i'd tell ya

 # My vimrc files
 yeah it's just so self-explanatory